 LOCKS – CRUISE SHIP HINT – We always suggest locks for your suitcases.

-We like these cable TSA locks as they are preferable for your flights.
-We always tend to “misplace” one or two of them so we get carry extras now.
-But for the cruise line, any lock is important.
+For the cruise line, any lock is important.
 On most cruise lines either on boarding or disembarking your suitcase could be left out in the hallways for hours.

 And as much as we would like to think that Ship staff and passengers are all honest, nothing is guaranteed.
 Although there are safes aboard most ships, we also like to lock our computers, iPads and other valuables too large for the safes in our suitcase when we leave the hotel room or cabins on long port days.